Promotion of sustainable agriculture and awareness of environment respect to our beneficiaries

 To demonstrate the benefits of this model in which we believe, at the end of 2019 we created a new ground for learning and experimenting with agroecological practices with the help of two local associations: OrganiKH Farm and Camborea.
 In 2021, this site will host our new vocational training course in agroecology professions, in partnership with the association Pour un Sourire d´Enfant.
 With this new school, we want to train technicians in agroecological methods, also capable of entrepreneurship and of carrying the values of sustainable development in their future profession.

 Healthy market gardening that feeds the entire Bayon School and provides additional income for families

-The 11 families involved in the vegetable gardens cultivate more than 20 different varieties of vegetables and produce an average of 30 kg per day, which provides healthy and local food for nearly 350 people at the Bayon School: the 250 students and teachers. in primary school, students and teachers from the pastry / bakery school and NGO employees (link page Our fields of action – Hygiene, Health & Food).
+The 11 families involved in the vegetable gardens cultivate more than 20 different varieties of vegetables and produce an average of 30 kg per day, which provides healthy and local food for nearly 350 people at the Bayon School: the 250 students and teachers. in primary school, students and teachers from the pastry / bakery school and NGO employees.

 More than 100 species of trees and plants are grouped together on our experimental ground of approximately 1 hectare.
 Many crop associations are tested and agroforestry experiments are carried out.